nucleus-bot/translations/Integrations/Elgato-Stream-Deck/README.md

 Each reference will begin with `tv.bossnation.plugin` as is required by Elgato. `tv.bossnation` is Reverse-DNS format, and this is our *plugin*. `button` refers to the actual name of the action to be performed.

-Each reference will also be an object that looks like the following reference:
+Each reference will also be an object that looks like the following example:

 ```
 {